Bluecraft-AI/gamefunnels-hub/README.md

 ## DNS Configuration

-The site is configured with a CNAME record for `run.gamefunnels.ai` pointing to `Bluecraft-AI.github.io`.
+The site is configured with a CNAME record for `gamefunnels.ai` pointing to `Bluecraft-AI.github.io`.

 ## License